 Copies of lecture notes, handouts, practice exams, etc. can be found on the course Blackboard site.
+Go to http://blackboard.oberlin.edu to access these materials.

 Course Policies

 Academic Honesty

 WeBWorK

 You are welcome to consult the course text, your class notes, and the instructor.
 I also encourage you to form study groups with other students, provided that you abide by the following guideline: you may discuss the general problem-solving techniques for WeBWorK problems with other students, but you must independently arrive at the answers that you submit.